Pediatric Preventive Dentistry – Coppell, TX

 While it’s completely normal (and adorable!) for your infant to suck on their thumb to calm themselves, thumb-sucking can result in developmental problems if they don’t grow out of the habit by the time most of their baby teeth have erupted.
 For example, their permanent teeth may grow in at awkward angles and require orthodontic intervention.
 Using strategies that have helped countless children break these habits, Dr. Linda can encourage your child to find other coping mechanisms that won’t harm their precious smile.

 Wellness-based dentistry is a philosophy that focuses on the connection between oral health and overall health.
 Diseases in your head and mouth can affect the rest of the body as well as vice versa.
 Understanding this connection as well as being able to recognize the signs and symptoms of such diseases allow us to come up with treatment plans that deal with the source of the problem, not just the symptoms.
-We can go into more detail about this approach when you call our office.
+Dr. Steele will walk you through a thorough exam and will answer any questions you may have about airway grinding.

 “Myofunctional” relates to muscle function.
 While you may not realize it, your child’s orofacial muscles can have significant influence on their teeth as well as their ability to breathe or speak.
 Mouth-breathing, developmental issues that affect facial symmetry, and resting the tongue at the roof of the mouth can all have a negative influence on these muscles.
 A myofunctional approach to dentistry involves paying close attention to your orofacial muscles and intervening to correct any problems with oral rest posture in order to prevent long term problems.